eitanyaffe/hpipe/README.md

 * CUTTER_SITE: The cutter site.
 * REMOVE_HUMAN: [T|F] Should remove human reads using Deconseq

-Each project is associated with a docker container.
-The container is setup to point to the various paths exposed by the user in the path_vars file.

 ### Output

 The pipeline outputs all files under `BASE_OUTDIR`, defined in path_vars.